prashant-upadhyay17/Nexus_Core/README.md

 ## Notes

-The app is designed for local XAMPP defaults: MySQL host `127.0.0.1`, database `nexuscore`, user `root`, and an empty password.
-Change these values in `api/config.php` if your local MySQL setup is different.
+The app is designed for local XAMPP defaults: MySQL host `host`, database `db_name`, user `root`, and password 'your_password'.
+Change these values in `config.php` if your local MySQL setup is different.